-Canopy models look like a freestanding flue.
+Canopy models are the most popular style of rangehood and look like a freestanding flue.
 These include island rangehoods, which are installed above an island cooking area in the centre of the kitchen, and wall canopies which are installed against a wall.
-Canopies are popular, but they can be very expensive compared with the other systems available.

 What to look for

 Usually quoted in cubic metres per hour.
 CHOICE has been testing rangehoods for some time and we've found that the claimed extraction rate makes little difference to the performance.
 This is because the internal design and the installation of the rangehood matters a lot more.
 For example, if the rangehood duct is obstructed, all the extraction power in the world isn't going to help.
 It may help a salesperson to sell the rangehood if they can rattle off a large number, but when you get it home and have it installed you'll want it to work effectively, not inefficiently.
 Have a look at our reviews to make an informed choice.

 In brief: claimed extraction rate is not as important as good internal design

 It should be easy to clean and have no nooks and crevices where dirt and grease can build up.
 Fixed rangehoods with a smooth underside are generally easier to clean than retractable ones.

 In brief: look for a smooth underside